Integrating Video Wall Display, Operator Stations and KVM Control for a Complete Control Room AV Solution

 The goal of control room audio-visual systems is to provide improved situational awareness, better decision-making and faster response.
 Real-time analysis and control is critical for decision making.

-Here we discuss technologies that provide integrated visualization of many types of baseband, AV-over-IP, and web-based video and data sources with centralized control.
+Here we discuss technologies that provide integrated visualization of many types of baseband, Video-over-IP, and web-based video and data sources with centralized control.

 The ability to monitor, coordinate and respond collaboratively is key to control room design.